GreenleafLab/ArchR_Website/index.md

 # How to cite ArchR?

 ArchR is published in Nature Genetics!
 You can find the publication [here](https://www.nature.com/articles/s41588-021-00790-6).

-Granja JM et al., ArchR is a scalable software package for integrative single-cell chromatin accessibility analysis.
+Granja JM*, Corces MR* et al., ArchR is a scalable software package for integrative single-cell chromatin accessibility analysis.
 Nature Genetics (2021)

 [Download an RIS-format citation file here](extras/ArchR_Citation.ris).